 - BackLinkO – BackLinkO is one of the most popular blogs on SEO and backlinking.

 - Pixabay – Pixabay is your first stop for free stock images and video under Creative Commons CC0 license.

 - StockSnap.io – StockSnap is also a great source of free images that you’ll be able to use for your blog without attributing the source.
 Also, they have an online image editor with a free limited account that might be perfect for you!

-- What wp theme is that? – This online tool will tell you what theme and plugins are used in the in any WordPress site.
+- What wp theme is that? – This online tool will tell you what themes and plugins are used in any WordPress site.

 I really hope this post helps you in your beginnings.
 Most of all, remember that it takes a while and a load of patience with a good pinch of perseverance to build an audience and get your own blogging voice.